 During the second quarter of fiscal 2025, we concluded that a goodwill impairment triggering event had occurred primarily due to a sustained decline in our stock price.
-Additional factors that contributed to this conclusion included current macroeconomic trends and uncertainty surrounding inflation and high interest rates, which negatively impact consumer disposable income, credit availability, spending and overall consumer confidence, all of which have and may continue to adversely impact our sales, results of operations and cash flows.
-These factors are applicable to all of our reporting units which resulted in us performing quantitative goodwill impairment testing on all of our reporting units.
-We considered whether these events and circumstances would affect any other assets and concluded to perform quantitative impairment testing on our indefinite-lived trademark licenses and trade names and our definite-lived trademark licenses, trade names, and customer lists.
+Additional factors that contributed to this conclusion included current macroeconomic trends and uncertainty surrounding inflation and high interest rates, which negatively impact consumer disposable income, credit availability, spending and overall consumer confidence, all of which ~~have had~~ and may continue to adversely impact our sales, results of operations and cash flows.
+These factors ~~are~~ were applicable to all of our reporting units which resulted in us performing quantitative goodwill impairment testing on all of our reporting units.
+We considered whether these events and circumstances would affect any other assets and concluded ~~we~~ should perform quantitative impairment testing on our indefinite-lived trademark licenses and trade names and our definite-lived trademark licenses, trade names, and customer lists.
 We performed quantitative impairment testing on our goodwill and intangible assets described above and determined none were impaired.
-Accordingly, no impairment charges were recorded.
+Accordingly During the second quarter of fiscal 2025, no impairment charges were recorded.
+During the third quarter of fiscal 2025, we determined no changes in circumstances or conditions or events have occurred that would indicate the carrying value of our goodwill and intangible assets may not be recoverable.
 For additional information, refer to "Critical Accounting Policies and Estimates" in Item 2., "Management's Discussion and Analysis of Financial Condition and Results of Operations".